Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 ### Example explained

 There are many ways to make use of these variables.
-I will give an example.
+This is just an example.
 There may be better solutions (like using javacript classes etc).

-In the example folder you will find the files you need.
+If you choose not to autoload these files you can find them in the demo folder.
 There is also a limesurvey demo survey which works with this example.
 You have to fill out question 7 (about watergymnastics) to see a barchart.
 In the css and js files the path where to drop them are in the first line.

 ##### Example: reusing scripts